 We may have a climate of seemingly eternal summer in Los Angeles but for millions of Game of Thrones fans—who have been warned that winter is coming since 2011—winter finally arrived this spring.
 And even though Los Angeles feels worlds away from King’s Landing and the Kingdom of the North, there are many ways to simulate your own Westeros experience here in SoCal.

-Warg Your Way to Union Station for Magic & Mystery (July 20)
+Warg Your Way to the Hollywood Roosevelt for The Magic Show

 Go North of the Wall at Big Bar

 During the final season, Big Bar at Alcove Cafe featured Cocktails for the Watch, a menu of GoT inspired cocktails.
-Big Bar's new summer menu features two favorites from Cocktails for the Watch: the Mad Queen (Absolut Elyx Vodka, Peychauds Aperitivo, Eve's Rose Petals Tea, lemon, champagne) and the Tiki-inspired Welcome to the Jungle Bird (aka R+L=J minus the “wedding wrap” and feather garnish).
+Big Bar's current drink menu features two favorites from Cocktails for the Watch: the Mad Queen (Absolut Elyx Vodka, Peychauds Aperitivo, Eve's Rose Petals Tea, lemon, champagne) and the Tiki-inspired Welcome to the Jungle Bird (aka R+L=J minus the “wedding wrap” and feather garnish).

 Take Selfies with the Night King and Sit On the Iron Throne at Brennan's

 Pay Homage to House Targaryen

 They might not have wings, but L.A. does have a few resident dragons and even more immortalized in art.
 Visit the Komodo Dragons at the L.A.
 Zoo for an afternoon in the sun, then head over to Chinatown where you’ll be formally welcomed by the Twin Dragon Gateway.
 Be sure to take time to admire the “Chinese Celestial Dragon” mural originally painted in 1941 by Tyrus Wong.
 For bonus points, while you’re there you can explore Realm for a perfect little memento for your home.
 (Just saying, the carved vases look a lot like dragon eggs).